sagemath/trac_to_gh/Issue 9364.md

 # Issue 9364: add is_symmetric in BooleanFunction

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9364

 Original creator: ylchapuy